 Aims of the course

 The aim of the course is to familiarise students with current areas of research and development within computer science that have a direct relevance to the field of journalism.
-We are interested in producing both stories and software: we will study advanced techniques which can be used for individual acts of journalism, but we will also be studying the design of future public information systems.
+We are interested in producing both stories and software: we will study advanced techniques which can be used for individual acts of journalism, but we will also be studying the design of the software systems which inform us all.

 Assignments will be completed in groups and involve experimentation with fundamental computational techniques.
-There will be some light coding, but the emphasis will be on thoughtful and critical analysis.
+There will be some coding, but the emphasis will be on thoughtful and critical analysis.
 As this is a journalism course, you will be expected to write clearly.

 Format of the class, grading and assignments.

 The class is conducted in a seminar format.
 Assigned readings and computational techniques will form the basis of class discussion.
-Throughout the semester we will be inviting guest speakers with expertise in the relevant areas to talk about their related research and product development
+Throughout the semester we will invite guest speakers with expertise in the relevant areas to talk about their related journalism, research, and product development

 Week 1. – Basics